 Martha Musonza, who founded the charity, came to the UK in 2001 having been a Geography and History teacher in Mutoko in the Mudzi District in Zimbabwe for seven years.
 She was also interested in adult education and had started a women’s co-operative, teaching women in villages to make arts, crafts and hand painted textiles.

-Martha met Samara Hawthorn, who is a trustee of the charity, in Zimbabwe in 2000 and they became friends.
+Martha met Samara Hawthorn, in Zimbabwe in 2000 and they became friends.
 Martha decided she wanted to visit the UK and resigned from her teaching position in December 2000.
 With Samara’s help, Martha left Zimbabwe and together they worked to set up a social enterprise to help disadvantaged Zimbabweans, especially those in rural areas.

 Martha met David Holman, now her husband, in April 2004 whilst studying in London and selling arts and crafts at markets.
 They were married in January 2007 and moved to Abergavenny in Wales.

 After several visits to Zimbabwe, seeing how the people were suffering, David joined Martha and Samara to create an organisation to highlight the positive aspects of Zimbabwe globally.
 This is now registered as a Community Interest Company (CIC) called Love Zimbabwe Fairtrade CIC.

 They have been to Seattle twice to give talks, and to Oregon to sell their crafts at the Zimbabwean Music Festival.
 They have given talks and sold their arts and crafts at various festivals in the UK and Wales.
 Fair trade is helping small communities and enterprises in the developing world to beat poverty.
 This is a wonderful opportunity for Zimbabwe.